WebAssembly/component-model/design/mvp/Binary.md

 * Validation rejects `resourcetype` type definitions inside `componenttype` and `instancettype`.
 Thus, handle types inside a `componenttype` can only refer to resource types that are imported or exported.
-* The uniqueness validation rules for `externname` described below are also applied at the instance- and component-type level.
+* The uniqueness validation rules for `importname` and `exportname` described below are also applied at the instance- and component-type level.
 * Validation of `externdesc` requires the various `typeidx` type constructors to match the preceding `sort`.
 * Validation of function parameter and result names, record field names,